conig/revise/README.md

 resubmit requests.
 These functions are designed to work with [crsh/papaja](https://github.com/crsh/papaja).

+The core functionality allows you to extract text from a Rmd or docx, and insert it into the RNR letter.
+This allows you to avoid having to update the RnR letter, every time you, or a co-author makes a change to the manuscript.

 ## Installation

 You can install the development version of {revise} from